-You can definitely survive on Freeze-dried food.
+You can survive on Freeze-dried food.
 It’s not much different than eating fresh food.
 Freeze-dried food maintains almost all of its nutrition and retains excellent color and texture when reconstituted.
 It’s nearly the perfect preservation technique for non-perishable survival food.

-You can live off of freeze-dried survival food if a healthy mix of fruits, meats, and vegetables is eaten.
+You can live off freeze-dried survival food if a healthy mix of fruits, meats, and vegetables is eaten.
 Freeze-drying retains 90% of food’s nutritional value, most of the color and texture.
 The freeze-drying process does reduce food volume, so there are more calories per equal measure versus fresh.

-The main difference between fresh and freeze-dried food is 98% of the moisture has been removed from the freeze-dried stuff.
+The main difference between fresh and freeze-dried food is that 98% of the moisture has been removed from the freeze-dried stuff.

 Preparing most freeze-dried food to eat is simple.
 Add hot water, wait ten minutes, and eat.
 Different preparation options depend on the kind of freeze-dried foods you are preparing.
 Let’s take a look.